Top 10 MC5 Songs

 # 10 – Motor City Is Burning

 This is an extended cover of the blues song by John Lee Hooker.
 The MC5’s version is much longer, heavier, and more experimental than John Lee Hooker’s.
 The lyrics are highly political.
-The MC5 openly voice their support of The Black Panther Party in “Motor City Is Burning.”
+The MC5 openly voiced their support of the Black Panther Party in “Motor City Is Burning.”
 The song “Motor City is Burning” referenced the violent race riots that had occurred in Detroit.
-The lyrics criticize the government while supporting the actions of the rioters.
+The lyrics criticize the government while supporting the rioters’ actions.

 # 9 – Skunk (Sonicly Speaking)

-This song appeared on MC5’s third album High Times.
-Skunk(Sonicly Speaking)” was written by Fred “Sonic” Smith.
+This song appeared on MC5’s third album, High Times.
+Skunk(Sonicly Speaking) was written by Fred “Sonic” Smith.
 The introduction features an extended high-speed drum solo performed by “Machine Gun” Thompson.
-Soon the bass, guitar, and vocals follow.
-Unlike their previous albums, High Times features multiple brass instruments throughout the record.
+Soon, the bass, guitar, and vocals follow.
+Unlike their previous albums, High Times features multiple brass instruments throughout.

 # 8 – Tonight